 - 5 to 10 degrees of extra warmth

 - bug protection when coupled with a head net

 - keep me on top of my sleeping pad at night

-However bivy bags can be very expensive to buy, and it often costs upwards of $200 or more to purchase ones that are made out of high tech breathable materials like Gore-tex or eVent.
-Instead of spending that kind of money on my first bivy sack, I bought the 6.3 ounce Montbell Breeze UL Sleeping Bag Cover ($140), is made out of a proprietary breathable laminate that Montbell calls Dry-Tech.
-Montbell claims that Dry-Tech is more breathable than Gore-tex XCR, which is itself more than twice as breathable than previous Gore-tex products.
+However bivy bags can be very expensive to buy, and it often costs upwards of $200 or more to purchase ones that are made of high-tech breathable materials like Gore-tex or eVent.
+Instead of spending that kind of money on my first bivy sack, I bought the 6.3-ounce Montbell Breeze UL Sleeping Bag Cover, which is made of a proprietary breathable laminate that Montbell calls Dry-Tech.
+Montbell claims that Dry-Tech is more breathable than Gore-tex XCR, which is itself more than twice as breathable as previous Gore-tex products.

 Bivy Sack or Sleeping Bag Cover?

 What is the difference between a bivy sack and a sleeping bag cover?
 I’m not sure I know (it’s a marketing construct to a large extent), but if I had to hazard a guess, it’s because many sleeping bag covers don’t have a mummy hood and all bivy sacks do.